-- Lectures on Thursdays 14:00-15:30 - Five (5) homeworks: Computational assignment + short write-up. - Practical on Thursdays 16:00-17:30 sometimes we will explore some examples in detail, sometimes no organized activity (I will be around to help you with your assignments). - Homeworks give 10% of the final grade each. - Final exam (Written report on assign topic + short presentation) will give 50% of the final grade. - Course web-page: http://courses.cs.ttu.ee/pages/Machine_learning - Assignment submission by e-mail sven.nomm@gmail.com
+- Lectures on Tuesdays 16:00-17:30 - ► Three home assignments: Computational assignment + short write-up. - ▶ Practice on Thursdays 16:00-17:30 sometimes we will explore some examples in detail, sometimes no organized activity (I will be around to help you with your assignments). - ► Each home assignment gives 10% of the final grade.
+NB! all the assignments should be accepted with positive grade!!! - ► Two closed book tests (mandatory!) each gives 10% of the final grade. - ► Final exam (Written report on assign topic + short presentation) will give 50% of the final grade. - Course web-page: https://courses.cs.ttu.ee/pages/ Machine_learning_ITI8565 would knot be active once Moodle environment will be in operation. - Assignment submission via Moodle only! - ► For correspondence please use sven.nomm@gmail.com.
+Please do not call ny phone!!!